tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions.md

   for each new sandox tester right after it's added here.

-  don't forget to verify new test account (follow the link sent to specified email) - or else any purchases might silently fail.
+  don't forget to verify new test account (follow the link sent to specified email):

+  > You must validate your e-mail, or any purchases you make will silently fail.

   **UPDATE**